wh00am1/CTF-Writeups/hackme.inndy.tw/README.md

 ### LFI

-use php-file-include vulnerability to download the login.php
+Use php-file-include vulnerability to download the login.php

 ## pwn